open-physiology/open-physiology-viewer/manual/model.md

  Among other properties that can be stated here are the default label fields.

 ## Tree
 Branching underlies the formation of numerous body systems, including the nervous system, the respiratory system, many internal glands, and the vasculature.
-An `omega tree` is a rooted tree data structure (a graph in which any two vertices are connected by exactly one path, and one node is designated the root) that we use in ApiNATOMY to model branching systems.
+An `omega tree` is a template to create a rooted tree data structure (a graph in which any two vertices are connected by exactly one path, and one node is designated the root) that we use in ApiNATOMY to model branching systems.

 The `Tree` resource class allows users to specify a root of the tree via an optional property `root` that can point into an existing node.
 If the root node is not specified, it is either automatically generated or assigned to coincide with the source node of a link that represents the first level of the tree.

 We define the `level` of a tree branch as the number of edges between the target node of the link and the root.
-A user may specify the required number of levels in a tree via its optional property `numLevels` which expects an integer value greater than 1.
+A user may specify the required number of levels in a tree via its optional property `numLevels` which expects a positive integer value.
 Given the desired number of levels, the ApiNATOMY lyph viewer can generate a `group` (a read-only property that refers to a `Group` resource and encompasses all necessary nodes and links) to represent the tree.
 If the property `lyphTemplate` points to an abstract lyph, the generated links for each tree level then convey lyphs which are subtypes of this template.

 Alternatively, the tree branches can be specified, partially or fully, via the property `levels` which expects an array of partial or complete link definitions corresponding to the tree levels.
-If this array contains an empty object, the missing tree level branch is auto-generated, if instead it points to an existing Link resource, the corresponding link then becomes the branch of the tree.
+If this array contains an empty object, the missing tree level branch is auto-generated.
+If instead it points to an existing link, the corresponding link then becomes the branch of the tree.
 If `source`, `target`, or both ends of the link resource are not specified, they are auto-generated.
 Otherwise, it is expected that incident links (connected tree branches) share a common node; the tool will issue a warning if this is not the case.

 ```json
   "trees": [